aws-dev-staging/test-guidance/README.md

 ## Running the Guidance

-We are using a token-based webhook to connect from the private GitHub repository (containing the public-package-request.csv and codeguru-security-scan.py files) to CodePipeline.
-The webhook token ensures that POST requests sent to the payload URL originate from your private repository.
+We are using a token-based webhook to connect from the private internal GitHub repository (containing the external-package-request.csv and codeguru-security-scan.py files) to CodePipeline.
+The webhook token ensures that POST requests sent to the payload URL originate from your private internal repository.
 When you set a token, you will receive the X-Hub-Signature and X-Hub-Signature-256 headers in the webhook POST request.

 With your webhook in place, you are now ready to deploy and launch your SageMaker Studio environment.
-From your SageMaker Studio environment, you will pull the current version of the public-package-request.csv file from your private GitHub repository, append the desired additional public repository to the request record, then push the updated request file back to the private repository.
+From your SageMaker Studio environment, you will pull the current version of the external-package-request.csv file from your private internal GitHub repository, append the desired additional external package repository to the request file, then push the updated request file back to the private internal repository.
 This will trigger CodePipeline execution so the external package repository can be scanned for InfoSec approval then made available as a private internal package.

 ### Deploy and Launch SageMaker Studio